DevNullProd/flexrp/README.md

 ## Usage

-Flexrp works via a simple one step process where you specify the secret key to your XRP account and the public address of the ETH wallet to associate with it.
+Flexrp works via a simple one step process where you specify the secret key to your XRP account and the public address of the FLR wallet to associate with it.

-If you do not have an existing Ethereum wallet, this tool will allow you to create one on the fly.
+If you do not have an existing Flare Spark wallet, this tool will allow you to create one on the fly.

-**IF YOU CREATE AN ETHEREUM WALLET, MAKE SURE TO STORE THE PRIVATE KEY.
+**IF YOU CREATE AN FLARE WALLET, MAKE SURE TO STORE THE PRIVATE KEY.
 IT WILL NOT BE RECOVERABLE ONCE THE WINDOW IS CLOSED.**

 To start launch the application and confirm you are running on a secure system: